-Decriminalisation of homosexuality: History of gay rights in the UK
+Pride Month begins: History of gay rights in the UK - CBBC Newsround

 A lot has changed in the UK.

-Peter Tatchell, a gay rights campaigner, told Newsround: "We have made fantastic progress.
+In 2017, Peter Tatchell - a gay rights campaigner - told Newsround: "We have made fantastic progress.
 Compared to two decades ago, Britain is almost a different country.
 All the main anti-gay laws have been abolished.
 We are now one of the best countries in the world for gay equality."

 Men who were convicted under the old laws that made being gay illegal can apply to have these taken off their record.